mit-han-lab/tinyengine/examples/openmv_face_mask_detection/README.md

 sh gen_code.sh
 ```

-Copy the generated code at `tinyengine/example/openmv_face_mask_detection/codegen` into TinyEngie.
+Copy the generated code at `tinyengine/example/openmv_face_mask_detection/codegen` into the openvm source.

 ## Recompile the firmware with TinyEngine